followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/name.md

 <!--/shortDescription-->

 <!--fullDescription-->
-Specify this option if you need to refer to a column in your code afterwards, e.g., when [specifying a summary item]({basewidgetpath}/Configuration/summary/groupItems/#column) or [changing a column option]({basewidgetpath}/Methods/#columnOptionid_optionName_optionValue).
+Set this option if you need to refer to the column in your code afterwards, for example, when [changing a column option]({basewidgetpath}/Methods/#columnOptionid_optionName_optionValue).
 <!--/fullDescription-->